Criminal law

 TRUMP MAY PARDON US SOLDIERS ACCUSED OR CONVICTED OF WAR CRIMES

 In May 2019, Trump pardoned Matthew Behenna, a former US soldier convicted in 2009 of killing an Iraqi prisoner.
-Later that identical month, Trump is suggested to have requested the immediate training of paperwork required to pardon numerous different US navy employees accused of or convicted of struggle crimes – one in all whom (Special Operations Chief Edward Gallagher- see extra beneath) is due to stand trial on fees of capturing unarmed civilians and killing an enemy captive with a knife whilst deployed in Iraq.
+Later that identical month, Trump is suggested to have requested the immediate training of paperwork required to pardon numerous different US Navy employees accused of or convicted of struggle crimes – one in all whom (Special Operations Chief Edward Gallagher- see extra beneath) is due to stand trial on fees of capturing unarmed civilians and killing an enemy captive with a knife while deployed in Iraq.
 It is thought that Trump’s willingness to bear in mind pardons risks eroding the legitimacy of navy law, and it has even been advised using warfare veteran and 2020 candidate Buttigieg that this “undermines the very foundations, felony and moral, of [the US].”

 DUTCH COURT BLOCKS EXTRADITION TO ‘INHUMANE’ UK PRISONS